17.10.2020

 • Rosemary – 8-12 grains.

 Attention!
 Zira and rosemary give a delicate aroma.
-If necessary, they can be replaced with cumin or dill seeds.
+If necessary, they can be replaced with caraway seeds or dill.
 The dish will acquire a different flavor, it will be brighter, but no less original.

 Cooking method:

 1. Washed mushrooms are boiled in two waters.
-The liquid is drained after 5 minutes of boiling mushrooms in it.
+The liquid is drained after boiling mushrooms in it for 5 minutes.

-2. In a smaller pot, marinade is prepared, but for the last stage of cooking mushrooms, it is required that the boiled mushrooms fit into it along with the marinade.
+2. The marinade is prepared in a smaller saucepan, but the last stage of cooking the mushrooms requires that the boiled mushrooms be placed in it along with the marinade.

-4. The chickens are leaned back in a colander, washed with additional running water and placed in a saucepan with marinade.
+4. The chickens are placed in a colander, washed with additional running water and placed in a pan with marinade.

-5. After boiling the marinade with mushrooms, the gas turns off.
+5. After the marinade with mushrooms boils, the gas is turned off.

-6. The hot billet is laid out in jars and rolled up with lids.
+6. The hot product is placed in jars and covered with lids.

-7. Cans that have cooled at room temperature are sent for storage in a refrigerator or a concrete pit in a garage.
+7. Once cooled at room temperature, the jars are stored in a refrigerator or a concrete pit in the garage.

 Attention!
-If mold has formed inside the jar of mushrooms during storage, it is better to throw the blank away so as not to get poisoned.
+If mold has formed inside a jar of mushrooms during storage, it is better to throw it away to avoid poisoning.

-Experienced housewives often stock up for the winter, harvesting fruits and vegetables in jars.
-Mushrooms are the most favorite winter preparation.
-They are versatile in cooking, go great in salads, soups, meat dishes and, of course, for a snack.
-One of the varieties suitable for salting are chicken mushrooms.
-It is inexplicable, but true: for some reason, this particular species is unreasonably not valued by pickled mushroom pickers.
-They are also edible, like many others, they taste like champignons.
+Experienced housewives often stock up for the winter by storing fruits and vegetables in jars.
+The most favorite winter preparation is mushrooms.
+They are versatile in cooking, great in salads, soups, meat dishes and, of course, for a snack.
+One of the varieties suitable for pickling is chicken mushrooms.
+Inexplicable, but true: for some reason, this particular species is unreasonably not valued by mushroom pickers in pickled form.
+They are also edible, like many others, and taste like champignons.
 In European countries, this mushroom is generally considered a delicacy.

-One of the varieties suitable for salting are chicken mushrooms.
+One of the varieties suitable for pickling are chicken mushrooms

-Chickens are edible gifts of the forest, growing in conditions of high humidity.
-The ideal harvest time is from August to October.
-In short, it is a mushroom of a light yellow or pink hue with a bell cap, the flesh is dense.
+Chickens are edible gifts of the forest that grow in conditions of high humidity.
+The ideal collection time is from August to October.
+In short, it is a light yellow or pink mushroom with a bell-shaped cap, the flesh is dense.

 Description of main parts:

 1. Hat.
-In a young plant, it has the shape of a hemisphere, with the edges lowered and slightly twisted down.
+In a young plant it has the shape of a hemisphere, with drooping and slightly curled edges.
 Color matte white or silvery white.
-In an adult plant, the cap is flat-convex with a hump, the edges are raised up.
-If the climate is very dry, the hat cracks.
+An adult plant has a flat-convex cap with a hump, the edges are raised up.
+If the climate is very dry, the cap cracks.
 Diameter from 5 to 12 cm.

 2. Leg.
 Its height reaches 12 cm in height and up to 3 cm in thickness.
 It has a cylindrical shape, slightly thickened at the very bottom.
 Has a film membrane.

 3. Pulp.
-Fibrous, dense, slightly watery, white in color, tastes like mushrooms.
-It doesn't have a strong odor and tends to be wormy.
+Fibrous, dense, slightly watery, white in color, similar in taste to champignons.
+Has no particular odor and is prone to worms.

 Chicken mushrooms are also known by other names: